 On the other hand, the same $10,000 investment in the S&P 500 would only give you a total return of $34,039.

 For Seeking Alpha, there are three types of pricing plans:

 - Seeking Alpha Pro: $2400/ year (mostly for hedge fund managers)

 Right now, there is a free 7-day trial for you to test drive it and see if it works for you.
 If you decide to get it, there is a special $50 discount for you by using this link.

 MarketWatch Vs Motley Fool

 Now, what is the difference between MarketWatch and Motley Fool?

-MarketWatch is a market news website that provides latest stock market, financial and business news.
+MarketWatch is a market news website that provides the latest stock market, financial, and business news.

 On the other hand, Motley Fool Stock Advisor is a subscription-based investment service that gives you specific stock recommendations every month.

 Let’s look at what you get from your Motley Fool Stock Advisor subscription: